SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 <img class="align-center" src="/lsm-c0-ck.png" />

-> **Data structure choice for C0**: The data structure for C0 should maintain the keys in the sorted order and provide efficient reads and writes.
-This data structure could be a [treemap](https://docs.oracle.com/javase/8/docs/api/java/util/TreeMap.html) or a [red-black tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) or a [skip list](https://en.wikipedia.org/wiki/Skip_list).
+> **Data structure choice for C0**: The data structure for C0 should maintain the keys in the sorted order (for range queries) and provide efficient reads and writes.
+This data structure could be a [hashmap](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html), a [treemap](https://docs.oracle.com/javase/8/docs/api/java/util/TreeMap.html) or a [red-black tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) or a [skip list](https://en.wikipedia.org/wiki/Skip_list).
 Of all these data structures, the Skip list is the one that supports versioned keys, the same key with different versions.

 LSM-tree buffers the data in memory and performs a sequential write to disk after the in-memory buffer is full.
 The image below highlights the throughput difference between sequential and random writes on an NVMe SSD; the difference would be much higher on an HDD.